DasAllFolks/SharpGraphs/README.md

 A library of graph algorithms and data structures in C#.

-This package is currently WIP, but the plan is to ultimately turn it into a standalone NuGet package.
+This library is currently WIP, but the plan is to ultimately turn it into a standalone NuGet package.

 ## License